-Being a PhD scholar most part of my day is spent in front of PC or in laboratory trying to do research work.
+Being a Ph.D. scholar most part of my day is spent in front of PC or in a laboratory trying to do research work.
 Research involves doing something new which is not an easy task and eventually you get bored and frustrated and want to take some time off to do adventurous stuff.
-Altitude wise, I had experience of going to Hemkund Sahib (4300 m) in summers back in 2008 but it was more of a pilgrimage rather than a trek so I wanted to attempt a proper trekking expedition.
-I visited Sikkim once before and saw places like Gangtok, Yumthang valley, Nathula Pass and was attracted by the beautiful himalayan mountain range it possess.
-A quick search on the internet showed that Goecha La is an exciting place for trekking.
-Since New Jalpiguri is very near to Guwahati, I got interested in exploring Goecha La in December, as it would be a moderately-hard doable trekking expedition in winter.
+Altitude-wise, I had experience of going to Hemkund Sahib (4300 m) in summers back in 2008 but it was more of a pilgrimage rather than a trek so I wanted to attempt a proper trekking expedition.
+I visited Sikkim once before and saw places like Gangtok, Yumthang valley, Nathula Pass and was attracted by the beautiful Himalayan mountain range it possesses.
+A quick search on the internet showed that Goechala is an exciting place for trekking.
+Since New Jalpaiguri is very near to Guwahati, I got interested in exploring Goecha La in December, as it would be a moderately-hard doable trekking expedition in winter.

 Day 0: Arrival at Yuksom

-Me and my college friend Mukul arrived at Yuksom one day early so as to explore the new place.
+My college friend Mukul and I arrived at Yuksom one day early so we could explore the new place.
 Yuksom is situated at an altitude of about 1800m.
-It is a peaceful place surrounded by mountains and people here mainly rely on tourism, lodging, restaurants and taxi business for earning money.
+By road or train, there are various ways to reach Yuksom It is a peaceful place surrounded by mountains and people here mainly rely on tourism, lodging, restaurants, and taxi business for earning money.
 We stayed at the Goecha La valley hotel hosted by a friendly person named Bikram.
 One of our trekking group mate Sreedhar also arrived early and we three had a good time at Yuksom.
-First we went to the Yuksom Kothak Wodsal monestary and Kathok lake.
+First, we went to the Yuksom Kothak Wodsal monastery and Kathok lake.

 Wodsal Ling Monestary